Petri Nets Based on Lawvere Theories

-\begin{expl} If we take $\law{Q}= \mathtt{MON}$, the Lawvere theory of monoids, we get the category $\PreNet$. \begin{defn} Let $(-)^* \maps \Set \to \Set$ denote the monad that the Lawvere theory $\law{MON}$ induces via the correspondence in \cite{linton}.
+\begin{defn} Let $(-)^* \maps \Set \to \Set$ denote the monad that the Lawvere theory $\law{MON}$ induces via the correspondence in \cite{linton}.
 For a set $X$, $X^*$ is given by the underlying set of the free monoid on $X$.
-A \define{pre-net} is a pair of functions of the following form:
+A \define{pre-net} is a pair of functions of the form

 A morphism of pre-nets from a pre-net $(s,t \maps T \to S^*)$ to a pre-net $(s',t'\maps T' \to S'^*)$ is a pair of functions $(f \maps T \to T', g\maps S \to S')$ which preserves the source and target as in Definition \ref{PetriMorphism}.
-This defines a category $\PreNet$. \end{defn} A description of $\law{MON}$ can be found in the Appendix. $\PreNet$ has the same objects as the category introduced in \cite{functorialsemantics} but the morphisms are restricted as in Definition \ref{PetriMorphism}.
-In \cite{functorialsemantics}, the authors show that there is a straightforward adjunction between the category of pre-nets and the category of strictly monoidal, non-strictly symmetric monoidal categories whose objects form a free commutative monoid.
-In Section \ref{prenetapp} we will construct a closely related adjunction
+This defines a category $\PreNet$. \end{defn} \begin{expl} If we take $\law{Q}= \law{MON}$, the Lawvere theory of monoids, we get the category $\PreNet$. \end{expl} A description of $\law{MON}$ can be found in the Appendix. $\PreNet$ has the same objects as the category introduced in \emph{Functorial Models for Petri Nets} \cite{functorialsemantics} but the morphisms are restricted as in Definition \ref{PetriMorphism}.
+Pre-nets are the same as tensor schemes introduced by Joyal and Street in "The Geometry of Tensor Calculus I" \cite{scheme}.
+The authors define a notion of free category on a tensor scheme and Bruni, Meseguer, Montanari, and Sassone construct an adjunction between pre-nets and a subcategory of the category of strict symmetric monoidal categories $\SSMC$ \cite{functorialsemantics}.